German euro coins

 The letters were assigned to the mints as they opened.
-The mints in Hannover/Vienna (B), Frankfurt am Main (C), and Darmstadt (H) were closed by 1882.
-After the German separation, D, F, G and J minted coins for the Federal Republic of Germany, while the German Democratic Republic used Berlin (A) and Dresden/Muldenhütte (E) until it closed 1953.
+The mints in Hannover (B), Frankfurt am Main (C), and Darmstadt (H) were closed by 1882.
+Vienna was allocated the letter (B) shortly after the Anschluss of Austria in 1938 and it was in use until 1945.
+After the post-World War Two division of Germany, D, F, G and J minted coins for the Federal Republic of Germany, while the German Democratic Republic used Berlin (A) and Dresden/Muldenhütte (E) until it closed 1953.
 Berlin (A) started minting D Mark coins in 1990.

 German euro design

 For images of the common side and a detailed description of the coins, see euro coins.

 Circulating Mintage quantities

 The following table shows the mintage quantity for all German euro coins, per denomination, per year (the numbers are represented in millions).

 €2 commemorative coins

 German Bundesländer series I

 Germany started the commemorative coin series Die 16 Bundesländer der Bundesrepublik Deutschland (The 16 States of the Federal Republic of Germany) in 2006, to continue until 2021.
 The year in which the coin for a specific state is issued coincides with that state's Presidency of the Bundesrat.
 In 2018, Daniel Günther, the Minister President of Schleswig-Holstein, became the President of the Bundesrat for a one-year term.
 As a Schleswig-Holstein coin had already been minted in 2006, it was decided to delay the release of the following three states' coins by a year.
 Instead of honouring a state in 2019, the minted coin commemorates 70 years since the constitution of the German Federal Council or Bundesrat.
 The last three coins of the series were therefore postponed to 2020, 2021 and 2022, respectively.
 The coins issued are:

 The original designs for these states were changed and were as follows: